SS-Lab-at-NU/mpc_legged_control/readme.txt

 -legged_controllers config/husky
 	-changed a1 references to husky
-	-changed defaultJointState and legJointPositions to 0 in reference.info and task.info -changed comheight, p_baseZ to 0.37 in reference.info and task.info
+	-changed defaultJointState and legJointPositions to 0 in reference.info and task.info -changed comheight, p_baseZ to HEIGHT in reference.info and task.info
-	-changed target Velocities in reference.info to match chenghao's values -changed swing_trajectory_config in task.info to match chenghao's values -changed DDP settings in task.info to match chenghao's values -changed multiple shooting sqp and ipm settings in task.info to match chenghao's values -LOOK AT KP AND KD in swinglegtask
+	-changed target Velocities in reference.info to match chenghao's values -changed swing_trajectory_config in task.info to match chenghao's values -changed DDP settings in task.info to match chenghao's values -changed multiple shooting sqp and ipm settings in task.info to match chenghao's values